top of page

 And I see a lot of room for improvement when it comes to dressing a fuller bust.

-For me, it starts with eliminating the tight chest band and thinking entirely differently about where support comes from and how it should feel.
+For me, it starts with questioning the tight chest band, and thinking entirely differently about where support comes from and how it should feel.

 Embrago is my answer.